Ollama-Agent-Roll-Cage/oarc-crawlers/README.md

 ## Using the CLI

-The OARC-Crawlers package can be installed directly using pip and used immediately from the command line, without any complex setup:
+The OARC-Crawlers package can be installed directly using pip and used immediately from the command line, without any complex setup.
+See our [Cheat Sheet](docs/CHEATSHEET.md) for quick reference of common commands.

 ```bash
 # Install the package